|Business Rating:||4.2 / 5|

 If you fly Delta Air Lines often and want to rack up miles and work toward elite status with a business credit card, the Delta SkyMiles Platinum Business American Express Card could be a smart option for your wallet – but it’s definitely not a fit for everyone.

-That said, if you’re a big spender out for elite status with Delta, the card should hold extra appeal, as you can earn 10,000 Medallion Qualification Miles (MQMs) after you spend $25,000 in purchases on your card in a calendar year, up to two times per year.
-Plus, throughout 2021, you can earn an additional 2,500 MQMs after making $25,000 in purchases, up to two times.
+That said, if you’re a big spender out for elite status with Delta, the card should hold extra appeal, as you can earn 10,000 Medallion Qualification Miles (MQMs) after you spend $25,000 in purchases in a calendar year, for up to twice per year.
+Plus, throughout 2022, you can earn an additional 2,500 MQMs after making $25,000 in purchases (again, for up to twice a year).

 High annual fee

 While this card does come with an introductory bonus and the potential for ongoing rewards, you will need to pay a $250 annual fee that is not waived the first year.
 This high fee is easier to justify when this card’s introductory bonus is as high as it is currently.

 On the plus side, the card comes with no foreign transaction fees, making it a viable option for those who travel abroad.

 As a new Delta SkyMiles Platinum Business cardholder, you have the chance to secure 60,000 bonus miles and 5,000 Medallion® Qualification Miles (MQMs) after spending $3,000 in your first three months.
 While this is a sharp drop to the card’s previous limited-time offer (100,000 miles after a $4,000 spend in your first three months), the current offer is still pretty valuable.
 Plus, it should be a tad easier to reach since you’ll only need to spend $3,000 in your first three months to secure the bonus, versus $4,000 with the previous offer.